rivernews/appl-tracky-api/README.md

 # appl-tracky
 An Application Tracking System to help job finders ease their out-of-control spreadsheet use tracking every job application record.
+The main documentation for this app is in the [front end repo](https://github.com/rivernews/appl-tracky-spa).

 ## Back End Roadmap